Moving more and reducing screen time could prevent type 2 diabetes

 In an interview with Philippe-Vincent Foisy at QUB radio, Mélanie Henderson, who is also an endocrinologist and epidemiologist at the CHU Sainte-Justine, explained that a cohort of young people with a parental history of obesity was studied.

-“We looked over time at the factors that could prevent type 2 diabetes through innovative static methods.
+“We looked over time at the factors that might prevent type 2 diabetes through innovative static methods.
 Increasing physical activity by 10 minutes a day between the ages of 8 to 10 and 15 to 17 would improve certain parameters to prevent type 2 diabetes.

 In the same vein, the health professional pointed out that reducing screen time by one hour a day would also have a favorable effect on young people.
 According to her, screen time alone has an impact on the cardiovascular health of individuals.